Trust is moral currency.

 Trust begins to mean different things as time goes on.
 It becomes less about can I trust you with my secret, and more about can I trust you with my feelings?

 When a friend comes to you with a private thought the first step is making sure you don’t tell.
 However it as equally important to make them feel comfortable and not judged.
-The worst feeling ever is when there is a problem in your world that is massive which someone just shrugs of.
+The worst feeling ever is when there is a massive problem in your world which someone just shrugs of.
 Hearing ‘get over it’ or ‘I have bigger problems than you’ is to me a breach of trust.

 It is true hearing someone complain about how much they hate their job for the millionth time (me) or how their hair is doing that weird thing again (also me) or about their ex they are going to get back together with in approximately 2 minutes can be a drag.
 However many problems that you have may also seem like a drag to others.
 What you needed at the time was a trusting ear and a safe place.
 Trust means being that safe place.